jysh1214/YOLO-Line-bot/README.md

 win10

 ## Precondition
--python
+- python
--Darknet compiled on cygwin64 (or you can just use this exe file) -your own Line bot
+- Darknet compiled on cygwin64 (or you can just use this exe file)
+- your own Line bot
--imgur account
+- imgur account
--ngrok
+- ngrok
--Maybe connect to your google sheets(?
+- Maybe connect to your google sheets(?